CarviFPV/flylog_edgetx/README.md

-# FlyLog - A Simple Logging Script for EdgeTX
+# FlyLog & TeleLog - Logging Scripts for EdgeTX

-This script logs the arming and disarming events of your model, along with date/time, GPS coordinates, and the model name.
-It is intended for use on EdgeTX-based transmitters.
+This repository contains two Lua scripts for EdgeTX transmitters:

+- **flylog.lua**: Logs arming/disarming events, timestamps, GPS coordinates, and model name.
+- **tellog.lua**: Logs detailed telemetry data at regular intervals during flight.

 ## Features

+### flylog.lua

 - Logs arming and disarming events
 - Records date, time, GPS coordinates, and model name
 - Creates a CSV log file (`/LOGS/flylog.csv`) if it doesn't exist
 - Easy setup using the EdgeTX "Special Functions" menu

+### tellog.lua

+- Logs detailed telemetry data at regular intervals (about every 0.43 seconds, i.e., 3.5 times per second by default; this interval can be changed in the script)
+- Records GPS, altitude, speed, heading, pitch, roll, yaw, battery, current, capacity, quality, stick positions, and more
+- Creates a CSV log file per flight in `/LOGS/`, named with the model and timestamp
+- Useful for post-flight analysis and visualization

 ## Installation

+### flylog.lua

 1. **Download/Obtain the Script**
    Save the `flylog.lua` file into the `SCRIPTS/FUNCTIONS` directory on your EdgeTX SD card.

 2. **Configure the Script in EdgeTX**

    1. On your EdgeTX transmitter, open the **Model** page and navigate to the **Special Functions** tab.
    2. Create a new special function (tap the `+` icon).
    3. Under **Trigger**, select the switch you want to use to start/stop logging (e.g., your arming switch).